SvDvorak/LeitnerCalendar/README.md

 # Leitner Calendar

 A simple website for you to help keep track of which group of Leitner flash cards to review today.
+I'm currently hosting it at [leitnercalendar.anwilc.com](http://leitnercalendar.anwilc.com)

 I created this because I like using physical flashcards but I don't want a [physical calendar you have to keep up to date](https://youtu.be/uvF1XuseZFE?t=23).
 So this page does it for you!